Vbitz/CodeCrusade/README.markdown

 * console.setKeyDown(target, keydown) -- sets the target keydown function to keydown
 * console.toggleDraw(target) -- toggles visibaly of the target
 * console.print(target, x, y, str) -- prints the string on the target

+* game.join(gamename) -- join a game and displays the map